-For branches (BEQ and BNE), PC-relative addressing mode is used: PC = PC + sign-extend(immediate).
-For jumps (J and JAL), direct addressing is used: $PC = Immediate^{12}$ .
-For LW and SW base-displacement addressing mode is used.
-The base address in register Rs is added to the sign-extended immediate to compute the memory address.
+For branch instructions (BEQ, BNE, BLTZ, BLEZ, BGTZ and BGEZ), PC-relative addressing mode is used: $PC = PC + sign-extend(immediate^6)$.
+For jump instructions (J and JAL), direct addressing is used: $PC = Immediate^{12}$.
+For LW and SW instructions, base-displacement addressing mode is used.
+The base address in register Rs is added to the sign-extended immediate6 to compute the memory address.